Spectral Fiber Cladding and Prism

 Step 5:

 Once free, carefully remove all of the flashing along the molding seam of the fiber.
-This flashing should be very thin and should separate by gently pulling with a fingernail.
+This flashing should be very thin and should separate by gently pulling and shearing with a fingernail.
 Place the cladded fiber into the fiber-cutting jig and make two perpendicular cuts with a razor blade.
 There are two lengths of fibers needed per SCANS finger, so ensure you keep track of which cut you make each time.